 After feeding for a few days, a threshold is reached where fleas become dependent on a constant source of blood.
 If they’re removed from the host after feeding for 5 days, males die within 48 hours and females die within 96 hours.
-In general, fleas will starve within 4 days of being removed from their host animal.
+Generally, fleas starve within 4 days of host removal.
 Egg-producing females may die in as little as 24 hours.

-After the first blood meal, female fleas must continue feeding in order to keep their metabolism in balance for egg production.
+After the first blood meal, females must continue feeding in order to keep their metabolism in balance for egg production.
 As an adult, a female’s main purpose is to reproduce.
 It must remain on its host and feed constantly in order to fulfill this function.

 Where Fleas Live on Pets

 Fleas prefer living on specific body regions of dogs and cats.
-Generally, the highest concentrations live on the lower back, neck, and belly area of pets.
-Very few fleas will be found on the tail and legs.
+The highest concentrations live on the lower back, neck, and belly area of pets.
+Very few will be found on the tail and legs Img 2.

 Fleas on Cats

 On cats, most fleas live around the neck area.
 In one study, 45.7% of fleas on cats were recovered from their heads and necks.
-The back (dorsal) region was the second-most infested area, followed by the belly.
-Another study corroborated this data with similar findings.
+The back (dorsal) region was the second-most infested area, followed by the belly Fig 1.
+Another study’s findings were similar.
 Veterinarians also report the neck area as harboring the most fleas on cats.

 Flea allergy dermatitis (FAD) in cats commonly develops around the neck and lower back.
 It may also occur on the abdomen, behind the ears, and around the hind legs.
 However, the allergic reaction can be systemic, so it doesn’t necessarily occur where fleas bite.